Responding to Student Writing

 Second, be sure to give frequent and specific feedback to students on their writing.
 Since frequent brief written homework is expected for R&C courses, you can easily do this.
 For those students who appear discouraged, make a point of telling them what they’re doing well in their writing as well as some specific feature that they can improve fairly easily (such as breaking up extremely long sentences or constructing a direct paragraph).
 Recognize when they start getting that feature right and congratulate them on their success.

 Third, be strategic in the way you phrase marginal and final comments on their papers.
 Make it clear that you’re a reader interacting with the writer’s work and that the writer remains responsible for that work.
+(At the same time, it can be useful to address comments about student writing to the work rather than to the student: for instance, you might write “This paper did not provide a complete thesis” rather than “You did not provide a complete thesis.”)
 Posing questions is often more useful than declaring judgments.
-So for instance instead of writing “Tangent!” try “How does this fit with your main argument?”
+For instance, instead of writing “Tangent!,” try “How does this fit with your main argument?”
 Instead of jotting down “wrong word” or “awkward,” ask whether the phrase means one thing or another.
 And choose your comments sparingly — address just a few patterns of error, not every kind of error, and mark no more than three per page.
 Otherwise the student becomes overwhelmed and has trouble deciding what to work on.